Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 require('child_process').fork('script.js');
 ```
 - The forked process shares the event loop with the parent process
-- A new VM instance is created and the two VM instances will be shared between the forked process and the prent process.
+- A new VM instance is created and the two VM instances will be shared between the forked process and the parent process.
 - The forked process will have its own VM instance. <<<<----May be
 - The forked process shares the same VM thread with the parent process.